How is the Ombuds different from other faculty support services on campus?

 A student in my class has committed plagiarism in a paper.
 How can I confront the student and what will happen?

 There is a specific process to follow in cases of academic dishonesty.
 You can find a guide to this process, along with the full Academic Honesty Policy from the University's Academic Regulations, at the Academic Honesty site.
-The first step will be to follow steps to resolve the issue informally with the student.
+It is important to follow steps to notify the student and offer to discuss your concern.
 The Ombuds Office can help you navigate that process and answer any questions you may have.
-The informal resolution, if you reach one, is filed with the Academic Honesty Office in 511 Goodell.
-If no resolution is reached, you can file a formal Academic Honesty complaint.
+The Informal Resolution, if you reach one, is filed through DocuSign with the Academic Honesty Office.
+If no resolution is reached, you can file a Formal Charge of Academic Dishonesty.

 I am having a dispute with a colleague or graduate student about the authorship of a paper we worked on together.
 I’d like to try to work this out informally if possible.
 What should I do?

 Talking with an Ombuds is a good place to start to find out what your options may be.
-The Ombuds can coach you to explore ideas about how best to communicate with the person with whom you have a disagreement.
-The Ombuds Office also offers informal dispute resolution services if you and the other person agree to try mediation or a facilitated conversation to help you reach agreement.
+The Ombuds can help you to explore ideas about how best to communicate with the person with whom you have a disagreement.
+The Ombuds Office also offers informal dispute resolution services if you and the other person agree to try informal mediation or shuttle negotiation to help you reach agreement.

 Several people in my department do not get along with each other and it has started to affect the whole environment.
 Is there anything I can do?